merc1er/bitcoinpython/docs/source/index.rst

 Dev Guide
 ---------

-Up ahead is Bitcash's API and a few notes about design decisions.
+Up ahead is bitcoinpython's API and a few notes about design decisions.
 Beware the pedantry, or lack thereof.

 .. toctree::